 2. Access to social media platforms staff and executive team

 Ever heard of business-to-business relationship?
 OK.

 For agencies, reaching owners of Facebook or Twitter is almost a phone call away.
 Meaning, getting insider information on new service/product updates ensures they stay ahead of competition delivering more value to their subscribers.

 3. Courses, teaching, and workshops on digital marketing.

 A successful digital marketing strategy takes time and effort to pick.
 So as the ROI on key metrics.
 Luckily, there is an incredible amount of resources out there to help.

 As a diversification measure, agencies today have included online courses in their portfolios as a way to improve their social media experience.

 –Hootsuite Social marketing course is an online resource which teaches one how to become a successful social media manager.

-Such courses not only portray these firms as the industry expert in carrying out a successful social media campaign but also a great source of talent acquisition of tutors and revenue to business since they don’t come cheap!
+Such courses not only portray these firms as industry experts in conducting successful social media campaign but also a great source of talent acquisition for tutors and revenue to business since they don’t come cheap!

 Understanding the free-spirited freelancer